weslley182/TooInsurance/README.md

  - SDK .Net 6
  - Entity Framework

-## On Library DadaBaseModel Run these commands
+## On Library DadaBaseModel Run these commands:
  - dotnet clean
  - dotnet build
  - dotnet ef database update

-## Open 3 Consoles and run each of then, Run commands on:
+## Open 3 Consoles and run each of then, run commands on:
  - InsuranceAPI
  - CarWorker
  - HomeWorker